Gas for cleaner transport

 Low emissions and cleaner air

-Gas as a vehicle fuel is available as compressed natural gas (CNG) and liquefied natural gas (LNG).
+Gas as a vehicle fuel is available as compressed natural gas (CNG) and liquefied natural gas (LNG) and liquefied petroleum gas (LPG).
 It can be used for cars, vans, buses and trucks, with many different models on the market today from established manufactures.
 LNG is also becoming the fuel of choice for the shipping industry as an immediately available and affordable alternative offering lower sulphur emissions.

 Integration of renewable gas